 - Mid-Basin: Bastrop, Caldwell, Comal, Dewitt, Gonzales, Guadalupe, Lavaca and Lee counties.

 - Lower Basin: Austin, Colorado, Fayette, Matagorda, Waller, Washington and Wharton counties.

 - Learn about LCRA issues, projects and activities.

 - Share information about these topics with members of their local communities.

 - Represent their communities and work with them and LCRA to promote clear, accurate understanding of LCRA issues, projects and activities.

 - Understand and articulate a thorough knowledge of community needs, interests and viewpoints.

-- Attend at least six two-hour meetings a year.
+- Attend at least four two-hour meetings a year.
 Occasionally, the meeting length may be more than two hours because of a special tour or presentation.
 The meeting locations will be in the region and will vary.